glidejs/glide/README.md

 		$('.slider').glide();
 	</script>

-… or init with custom options.
+… or with custom options

 	<script>
 		$('.slider').glide({